Marine World Uminonakamichi: Exhibits

 The aquarium focuses on the aquatic life of Tsushima's warm current and is made up of a total of 70 tanks.
 The three largest contain 2,000 m3, 1,400 m3 and 720 m3 respectively.
-The largest is used for dolphin and sea lion shows, the middle contains more than 120 sharks of 20 species, while the last is for dolphins.you can see 20,000 fish of 350 types from tropical to temperate and boreal zones as they are.
+The largest is used for dolphin and sea lion shows, the middle contains more than 120 sharks of 20 species, while the last is for dolphins.
+There are 20,000 fish of 350 types from tropical to temperate and boreal zones.
 In addition to fish, dolphins, harbor seals, sea otters, and sea turtles are on display in the museum.
 The highlights are the dolphin and sea lion show and the large panoramic tanks where giant sand tiger sharks swim.

 The large panoramic water tank "Kyushu pelagic" that runs from the 1st floor to the 2nd floor of the building is a water tank of 24 m x 10 m, depth of 7 m, and water volume of 1,400 m3.
 The acrylic panel that makes up the aquarium is about 30 cm thick.
 More than 20,000 fish of 80 species migrate in this tank.
 In the panoramic aquarium, you can watch live images taken by divers with an underwater camera, and listen to conversations and commentary with divers with microphones.